-211. Intermediate Japanese I. 4 semester hours.
+211. Intermediate Japanese I. 5 semester hours.

-Further development of the fundamental communication skills of listening, speaking, reading and writing, as well as the sociolinguistic information necessary for effective communication with Japanese natives.
+Further development of the fundamental communication skills of listening, speaking, reading and writing, as well as the sociolinguistic information necessary for effective communication with Japanese natives.90 minutes of independent work in the Foreign Language Learning Center required.
 Prerequisite: Japanese 112 or placement.
 Every year.

 212. Intermediate Japanese II.
-4 semester hours.
+5 semester hours.

-Continued development of the fundamental communication skills of listening, speaking, reading and writing, as well as the sociolinguistic information necessary for effective communication with Japanese natives.
+Continued development of the fundamental communication skills of listening, speaking, reading and writing, as well as the sociolinguistic information necessary for effective communication with Japanese natives.90 minutes of independent work in the Foreign Language Learning Center required.
 Prerequisite: Japanese 211 or placement.
 Every year.